 |Statistics on Code on Access to Information

-The Government received a total of 1,215 requests for information under the Code on Access to Information in the third quarter of 2013, a spokesman for the Constitutional and Mainland Affairs Bureau said today (December 27).
+The Government received 456 requests for information under the Code on Access to Information in the third quarter of 2008, a spokesman of the Constitutional and Mainland Affairs Bureau said today (December 31).

-Any member of the public who is dissatisfied with the response of a bureau/department under the Code may request that the matter be reviewed.
-He or she may also lodge a complaint with the Ombudsman.
+Any member of the public who is dissatisfied with the response of a bureau/department under the code may request the matter be reviewed.
+He/she may also lodge a complaint with the Ombudsman.

-"The statistics show that government bureaux and departments have been complying with the Code to the general satisfaction of members of the public," the spokesman said.
+"The statistics show that Government bureaus and departments have been complying with the code to the general satisfaction of members of the public," the spokesman said.